 Driving productively vs. driving for dollars

-Paying a cents-per-mile reimbursement, while simple and easy, always carries the risk of overpaying employees—especially at the government rate of $.58/mile.
+Paying a cents-per-mile reimbursement, while simple and easy, always carries the risk of overpaying employees – especially at the federal mileage rate of 57.5 cents per mile.
 Here are two reasons why:

 The more mileage employees report, they more money they earn.